vedaant912/Machine-Learning-and-Deep-Learning/README.md

 # Machine-Learning-and-Deep-Learning
+🚀 Exploring Machine Learning & Deep Learning | Personal and Guided Projects

-Some guided and personal projects related to machine learning and deep learning.
-Learning ML and DL algorithms and techniques to imporve my skills.
+Welcome to my GitHub!
+I'm passionate about diving deep into the world of machine learning (ML) and deep learning (DL).
+Here, you'll find a collection of my personal and guided projects where I experiment with various ML/DL algorithms and techniques to enhance my skills.

 1. [Image Segmentation with Pytorch](https://github.com/vedaant912/Machine-Learning-and-Deep-Learning/blob/main/1_Copy_of_Deep_Learning_with_PyTorch_ImageSegmentation.ipynb).
 Used Unet Architecture to get the segmentaiton of the image.
 For this instance, took segmentation of human.
 Trained on a dataset consisting of human.
     * Skills : Convolutional Neural Network, Autoencoder, Python Programming, PyTorch.